Construction

 Dado Joint - The 1/4" bottom material for our gliding shelving is not just nailed or screwed to the bottom of the shelf as some lesser quality shelves are made.
 There is a dado joint cut into the back, front and the sides of the 1/2" birch.
 A dado joint is a slot cut into the material.
 The 1/4" bottom is then glued into this slot and becomes an integral part of the shelf construction.
 We don't just use any wood glue when it comes to building our high quality line of pull out shelves.
 We use a specially formulated glue that adheres to unfinished wood and more importantly to the wood that has already been lacquered.
 All shelves over 24" wide receive a plywood support strip to further reinforce the shelf bottom

-Copyright © 2015 - 2024 Shelf Depot Last modified: Feb-24 Shelves That Slide the leader in custom pull out shelving
+Copyright © 2015 - 2024 Shelf Depot Last modified: Dec-24 Shelves That Slide the leader in custom pull out shelving Sliding Shelves